deepakness/deepakness-main/content/blog/the-imperfect-blog-post.md

 **Now, I just write, edit, and hit publish.**

-Because I publishing more, I'm writing more, and so I'm being better at writing.
+Because I publish more, I'm writing more, and so I'm being better at writing.

 That's it.